exposit/pythia-oracle/HELP.md

 __"Point Crawl Dungeon"__

 This is a very simple freeform, node-based dungeon generator, intended to be used with the other tools on this panel.
+It basically creates a list, named either "Dungeon 0", "Dungeon 1", and so on, or whatever is in the main text input when you hit "New Dungeon".

-"Next Area" will generate a theme for the area and a number of rooms to explore before rolling up a new theme.
+"Next Area" will generate a theme for the dungeon and a number of rooms to explore before rolling up a new theme.
 As you explore, you will occasionally locate connections to previously explored areas.
 Themes can be set in config.py on a game-by-game basis.

 "New Theme" will generate just a theme ("Ice", "Fire", "Treasure", and so on).
+This is not saved as part of the current dungeon.

 "New Type" will generate a new type ("City", "Lair").
+This is not saved as part of the current dungeon.

 "New Activity Level" will generate a random activity level for the area.

-"Clear Visited Themes" will reset the list of visited areas.

-"Export Visited" will print a list of visited areas suitable for pasting back in later (should you wish to pick the dungeon back up).

-"Load Visited" expects a string output from "Export Visited", minus the tag in brackets, to be in the text input box.
-If one is, it will be interpreted in and you should be able to continue as before.
+This is not saved as part of the current dungeon.

+"New Dungeon" will take the currently entered text in the main input or the next index in the saved dungeons list and make a new empty slot for it.

 __"What Did It Do?"__